Southern States Secede

 Camp Fisk, near Vicksburg, Mississippi, was a prisoner of war camp holding many Federal prisoners.
 On April 10, 1865 Confederate authorities sent orders to Camp Fisk for release on parole of all its prisoners.
 This order came the day after Confederate General Robert E. Lee surrendered the Army of Northern Virginia to General Ulysses Grant at Appomattox Court House, Virginia.

 The Union prisoners of war at Camp Fisk previously were prisoners at camps such as Cahaba (Castle Morgan), near Selma, Alabama and at the hellhole known as Andersonville, in Georgia.
-The majority of these freed prisoners from Camp Fisk had suffered long, hard, imprisonments.
-The strain of existing in a Civil War prisoner of war camp had taken a toll on these men.
+The majority of these freed prisoners from Camp Fisk had suffered long, hard, imprisonments and the strain of existing in a Civil War prisoner of war camp had taken a toll on their health.
 They were weak with disease and malnourished, their release from Camp Fisk was a welcomed blessing … and a supposed lifesaver.

 The Civil War was ending.
 The freed prisoners looked forward to shedding their old, worn, filthy war uniforms for new, and soon happily returning to their families and homes.
 Now on their path to freedom, the parolees would have to make a trip up the Mississippi River from Camp Fisk to Cairo, Illinois.